Rosen Law Firm Encourages Western Asset Management Company LLC Mutual Fund Investors To Inquire About Securities Class Action Investigation - LAOIX, W...

 (MENAFN- PR Newswire)

-Why: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of Western Asset Management Company mutual fund investors resulting from allegations that Western Asset may have issued materially misleading business information to the investing public.
+Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of Western Asset Management Company mutual fund investors resulting from allegations that Western Asset may have issued materially misleading business information to the investing public.

 So What: If you purchased Western Asset mutual funds